Goto main content

 Bolivia and Andean states

-In Bolivia, HI’s programme is aiming to strengthen the inclusion in society of people with disabilities, in particular by facilitating access to rehabilitation care and protection services for young children and adolescents.
+In Bolivia, HI is seeking to strengthen the inclusion in society of people with disabilities by facilitating access to rehabilitation care for young children and adolescents.

 International Day of people with disabilities in Bolivia, music and dance festival | © J. Tusseau / HI